 United States v.
 Brooks.
 No. 2:06-cr-00550-JS-ETB (E.D.N.Y.).
 Insider trading and corporate looting prosecution in which government sought forfeiture of $190 million, but court reduced amount of forfeiture to $67 million

 United States v.
 Millberg Weiss LLP, CR 05-587(D) JFW (C.D.
 Cal.
 2008).
 Government sought over $200 million in class action suit fees obtained by law firm through improper use of family members and associates of partners as named plaintiffs; case was settled for a much smaller amount.

 2011 In re: Search & Seizure as to Middle District of Pennsylvania Cases.
 No. 10 mc 212 (E.D.
 Pa.
-2011) (Rule 41(g) litigation in case where tens of millions of dollars seized from accounts of one of biggest internet and phone sex companies in the country and its owners.
+2011).
+Rule 41(g) litigation in case where tens of millions of dollars were seized from the accounts of one of the biggest internet and phone sex companies in the country and its owners.

 2011 United States v.
 Clay.
 No. 8:11-CR-115-JSM-MAP-5 (M.D.
 Fla.).
 Prosecution of several former Wellcare executives for alleged Medicare fraud in excess of $80 million.

 Soulbury, Ltd. v.
 Royal Bank of Scotland Int’l, Ltd. (Royal Court of Guernsey).
 Provided expert testimony on American forfeiture law, in particular the proper construction of 18 U.S.C.
 981(k) and the interpretation of the Excessive Fines Clause of the Eighth Amendment in suit by bank client, an online gaming company located in Antigua, for $6,854,317 in damages attributed to bank’s failure to defend novel U.S. forfeiture action under § 981(k).